techidaily/site-games-able/source/_posts/decoding-twitch-platform-features-and-usage-tips.md

 * Bits - a form of in-site currency that viewers can buy and then donate to the streamer.
 * Sub - short for “subscription,” viewers can "subscribe" to a streamer and get access to perks for a monthly fee.
 * Mods - short for “moderator,” people hired or recruited by the streamer to monitor the chat for bad language, spam, etc.
-* Lurk - an affectionate term used for[people who are not actively chatting](https://www.makeuseof.com/lurkers-twitch-a-complete-guide/) and/or watching the stream.
-If someone is "lurking," they're called[lurkers on Twitch](https://www.makeuseof.com/lurkers-twitch-a-complete-guide/) .
+* Lurk - an affectionate term used for [people who are not actively chatting](https://www.makeuseof.com/lurkers-twitch-a-complete-guide/) and/or watching the stream.
+If someone is "lurking," they're called [lurkers on Twitch](https://www.makeuseof.com/lurkers-twitch-a-complete-guide/) .

 ## Why Do People Watch Twitch Streams?